-At the same time, the journalism industry is consolidating to more corporate owners leaving huge swaths of this region without consistent news coverage, and misinformation from industry, politicians, and social media runs rampant, leaving people confused, distrustful, and ill-informed.
-This is especially true of issues like fossil fuels, renewable energy, economic projects, and environmental policy.
+Our information ecosystems are changing just as quickly as our natural and built ones are.
+The journalism industry is consolidating, leaving huge swaths of this region without consistent news coverage.
+Disinformation from industry, politicians, and social media runs rampant, leaving people confused, distrustful, and ill-informed.
+This is especially true of issues including fossil fuels, renewable energy, economic projects, and environmental policy.

-Contact Lyndsey Gilpin (email@example.com) to set up a discussion about potential partnerships or to request more information.
 We are eager to collaborate with outlets of all types: non-profit, for-profit, co-op, as well as a variety of mediums, i.e. radio, print, digital, video.
-We’re flexible in how these partnerships work, and what they look like.
+We’re flexible in how these partnerships work, and what they can look like.

 Here are some of the outlets we’ve worked with: